vectorgrp/sil-kit/docs/usage/replay.rst

 figure<figure:tracing>`.
 The Participant takes care of configuring controllers with their trace sinks upon creation.
-If the Participant has a participant controller, then the virtual simulation time will be used in a time provider instance.
+If the Participant has a time synchronization service, then the virtual simulation time will be used in a time provider instance.
 This time provider is used to get the current time stamp when messages are pushed to a trace sink.